nativewind/nativewind/apps/website/docs/tailwind/typography/font-family.md

 :::info

 NativeWind will not load/link fonts into your app.
-If you have any issues with a font family/weights not rendering, please first verify it works with inline styles.
+If you have any issues with the font family or weights not rendering, please first verify it works with inline styles.

 :::